inspire-lab/aluminum_shark/README.md

 Currently only works on Linux.
 Tested on Ubunut 20.04

+# Creating a conda environment with Alumnium Shark binaries installed

+1. Clone the Repository
+2. Run `tools/install_conda_environment.sh <dir>`.
+Replace `<dir>` with the path to where the conda environment should be installed.
+3. Activate the environment by running `conda activate <dir>` (Note: `<dir>` needs to be the absoultue path to the installed environment)

+Requirements:
+ - Linux
+ - Python 3
+ - requests (pip3 install requests)
+ - conda (anaconda3 or miniconda3)

 # Getting started and build instrcutions

 First step: clone this repo